Transportation in Pittsburgh

-Pittsburgh, surrounded by rivers and hills, has a unique transportation infrastructure that includes roads, tunnels, bridges, railroads, inclines, bike paths, and stairways.
+A large metropolitan area that is surrounded by rivers and hills, Pittsburgh has an infrastructure system that has been built out over the years to include roads, tunnels, bridges, railroads, inclines, bike paths, and stairways; however, the hills and rivers still form many barriers to transportation within the city.

 Roads and infrastructure

+The high number of freeze/thaw cycles during the winter is sometimes blamed for the difficulty of maintaining local roads.

 Streets

 Pittsburgh is home to several notable streets.
 Roslyn Place is a small wooden-paved cul-de-sac located in the Shadyside neighborhood of Pittsburgh, Pennsylvania.
 The street was built in 1914 in the Nicolson Pavement style and is home to the historic Roslyn Place district.

 Canton Avenue is the steepest officially recorded public street in the United States.

 East Carson Street has one of the largest concentrations of 19th-century homes, which has prompted outsiders to call the neighborhood the City's Georgetown.
 It includes many bars and restaurants as well as residences.

 Grant Street is the main government and business corridor in Pittsburgh, Pennsylvania.
 It is home to the global headquarters of U.S. Steel, Koppers Chemicals, Federated Investors, and Oxford Development.
 It also is home to the seat of Allegheny County, City of Pittsburgh and the regional Federal Government offices.
 It is part of the Pittsburgh Central Downtown Historic District.